-Southeast Community Capital Corporation d/b/a Pathway Lending (the Corporation) is a Tennessee not-for-profit corporation and is the state's only state-wide economic development and businessfocused certified Community Development Financial Institution (CDFI).
+Southeast Community Capital Corporation d/b/a Pathway Lending (the Corporation) is a Tennessee not-for-profit corporation, with offices in Tennessee and Alabama, and is Tennessee's only statewide economic development and business-focused certified Community Development Financial Institution (CDFI).
 The mission of the Corporation is to provide lending solutions and educational services that support the development, growth, and preservation of underserved businesses, affordable housing, and sustainable communities; to help stimulate economic development and job creation through small business lending to low income, disadvantaged and start-up companies that lack access to traditional banking credit; and to provide educational services to these small businesses to help them grow and achieve sustainability.
-The Corporation provides loans to target markets including: 1) small businesses in low and moderate-income areas, 2) low and moderate-income entrepreneurs, 3) African-American owned businesses, and 4) small businesses that hire low and moderate-income individuals throughout Tennessee and the southeastern United States.
+The Corporation provides loans to target markets including: 1) small businesses in low and moderate-income areas, 2) low and moderateincome entrepreneurs, 3) African-American owned businesses, and 4) small businesses that hire low and moderate-income individuals throughout Tennessee and the southeastern United States.
 Loan types include term notes, lines of credit, purchase order financing, contract and accounts receivable financing, business real estate, and bridge financing (in limited cases).
 The Corporation began operations on December 21, 1999 as a wholly owned subsidiary of Technology 2020.
 The Corporation was approved on February 16, 2001, as a CDFI by the Community Development Financial Institution's Fund of the United States Department of Treasury (the CDFI Fund).
-The Corporation provides business education and technical assistance to small and disadvantaged businesses through various government and nonprofit support programs, including; the U.S. Small Business Administration Technical Assistance Division, the U.S. Small Business Administration Women's Business Ownership Assistance Division, and the Metropolitan Development Housing Agency and various foundations. assistance includes access to financial services, access to capital needs and includes classroom education, one-on-one assistance and peer learning.
+The Corporation provides business education and technical assistance to small and disadvantaged businesses through various government and non-profit support programs, including; the U.S. Small Business Administration Technical Assistance Division, the U.S. Small Business Administration Women's Business Ownership Assistance Division, and the Metropolitan Development Housing Agency and various foundations.
+The assistance includes access to financial services, access to capital needs and includes classroom education, one-on-one assistance and peer learning.